 So, you want to buy a new phone?
 If you're looking for the best smartphone of 2015, you've come to the right place.
 We will guide you through the hottest mobile phones of the year to save you time when you go to your local phone shop.

-We continually update our best smartphones feature to reflect recent launches, recognise price changes, and putting 2015's latest devices alongside the best of 2014.
+We continually update this best smartphones feature to reflect recent launches, recognise price changes, and ensure 2015's latest devices appear alongside the best of 2014 (and before, if applicable).
 All the listed devices have been fully reviewed by us.

 Our best smartphones list covers all operating systems, all sizes, and prices, so you'll be armed with everything you need to consider when choosing to buy your next device.
 Of course, the most important factor in buying a new device is making sure you have the best smartphone for you.
 The best for your budget, the features you need, the size that feels right and platform that suits you best.